UBC-CIC/knowledge-bridge/Docs/MODIFICATION_GUIDE.md

 ```

 **Python Lambda dependencies:**
-Python Lambdas (`textGeneration`, `knowledgeBase`) do not auto-install `requirements.txt` at deploy time — dependencies are either bundled manually or come from Lambda layers.
+The `textGeneration` Lambda does not auto-install `requirements.txt` at deploy time — dependencies come from Lambda layers (`psycopg2`, etc.).
 If you add a new Python dependency, you'll need to either add a layer or set up a bundling step in CDK.

+**Glue job dependencies:**
+Edit `cdk/glue/requirements.txt` and redeploy the `GlueStack`.
+The CDK stack uploads the file to S3 and passes it to the Glue job as `--additional-python-modules`.
+See `Docs/DEPENDENCY_MANAGEMENT.MD` for details.

 **Frontend:**
 ```bash